-- movement or “settling” of the roof due to the heavy weight of the tiles
+- Movement or “settling” of the roof due to the weight of the tiles.

 The cost of replacement lead is determined by these factors:

-- the purchase price of the lead fluctuates
+- The purchase price of the lead, which fluctuates frequently.

 The following prices are a guide only and exclude scaffold costs: